 Sharing Your Story

 I encourage local veterans to participate in the Veterans History Project a campaign organized by the Library of Congress that seeks to preserve the stories of veterans throughout the country as part of the national archive.
-One way to honor and give thanks to our war veterans is to have their personal experiences recorded as part of the permanent historical record of our nation.
+One way to honor and give thanks to our war veterans is to have their personal experiences recorded as part of our permanent historical record.
 The collection of memories we have already gathered from the fourth district is priceless.
 If you would like to participate in the Veterans History Project, please click here.

 I will continue to work with my colleagues in Congress and with the Obama administration to ensure that we are doing all that we can to honor the commitment and sacrifice made by our American heroes.
 Please read my Veterans' constituent services page for a collection of links to online resources for veterans.